Altitude Training Mask verses Weight in your Backpack

 Specific Training Advice

-If you are climbing Kilimanjaro here is how you should develop a training program.
-If you are trekking to Everest Base Camp and Kala Patthar this is how you should be training.
+If you are climbing Kilimanjaro here is how you should develop your training.
+Are thinking about trekking to Everest Base Camp and Kala Patthar this is how you should be training.

 Talk to the Experts

-For further information just CALL US and get accurate information on how best to prepare for your adventure.
+For further information just CALL US or email us.
+We can help you get accurate information on how best to prepare for your adventure.
+We are available 5 days a week when we are not on trips and we are based in Eagle-vail, Colorado.

 Training Tips for Trekking